doujzc/Supplementary-materials-for-DLP/README.md

 We have updated the writing of the paper, including:
 - Provide a summarize of the workflow of DLP in Section 4.4.
-- Added more discussions of intuitions behind each part of DLP.
+- Added more discussions and intuitions behind each part of DLP.
 - Simplified the notations of grammars, the definition of logic perceptrons, etc.

 Other updates include